Grave Digger (monster truck): History

 When TNT became a part of the United States Hot Rod Association in 1991, Anderson began running on the USHRA tour and debuted his first four-link truck, Grave Digger 3.
 Throughout the 1990s, the popularity of the truck grew and forced Anderson to hire other drivers to run other Grave Digger trucks.
 Grave Diggers 4, 5 and 8 were built to suit this purpose, and were never driven in any major capacity by Anderson.
 Anderson drove Grave Digger 7, a direct successor to 3, for most of the decade.
 It was replaced by Grave Digger 12, well known as the "long wheelbase Digger", which was also the first Grave Digger with purple in the paint job.

 In 1993, Dennis Anderson and Grave Digger #7 were heavily featured on the TV series Monster Wars.
 Anderson led the beginning of the season until breakages and disqualifications; he finished 5th.
 That year, Anderson won the 2nd USHRA wreck of the year title after he won and rolled over in Lebanon Valley Speedway, racing UFO.
 There was footage inside the cab of Anderson uttering his famous catch-saying “Yea we turned er over, she’s over, that’s what the people want, that’s what they got, I got a torn up truck!”

 In late 1998, Anderson sold the Grave Digger team to Pace Motorsports (now Feld Entertainment).
 Anderson continued to drive, being the most visible member of the team, and remained in charge of drivers and of training team members.

+In 2014, Anderson became the second driver to attempt the LeDuc Leap, but he damaged the front axle of the truck and attempting to save it, thus ending his run early with a score of 8.5 in the World Finals at Sam Boyd Stadium in Las Vegas, Nevada.

 Anderson competed in his final event on January 14, 2017 at Raymond James Stadium in Tampa, Florida.
 On September 18, 2017, Dennis announced his full retirement from Monster Jam, stating however that he would still be behind the scenes and in the pits.